markus-zhang/lc3vm/README.md

 + Think about a way to encode file structure (e.g. midi file should have its header, sequences, etc.).
 Each file format has completely different "sections" but all sections should be able to have differen color

 + Think about a way to limit cursor movement (e.g. lock the cursor within the same section)

+### 2025-03-14

+* Put reseting initialAddress into a function and fixed a couple of its bugs

++ Add some other stuffs in the hex window:
+    + The current selected range and its size
+    + An option button to open the option window??
+    + An input box to enter an address, or a saved location to jump to

++ Research how to paint selected cells as unfilled rectangles -- "borders", not as filled ones, this is for the next bulletpoint -> if we already have some coloring patterns on, adding another layer of filled rectangles doesn't work very well, it's a lot easier to recognize by eyes if they have "borders"

++ Meta data for cell groups
+    + For example, cell 0x0010 ~ 0x02f0 belongs to the header, and should be colored as blue on red rectangles
+    + We need an option to goggle meta data on/off, sometimes users only want to see the whole picture as flat data, not as groups of cells
+    + When meta data is turned on, double click should automatically select the group of cell it is in